UK, Dutch accuse 'pariah state' Russia of hacking chemical watchdog

 In a separate case on Thursday, a Norwegian court extended for a second two-week period the detention of a Russian citizen suspected of spying on Norway’s parliament.
 Norway arrested Mikhail Bochkaryov on Sept.
 21 as he was about to fly out of the country.
 Moscow says he is a Russian parliamentary staff member and has demanded Oslo lift the “absurd charges”.

-Britain said the GRU was associated with a host of hackers including APT 28, Fancy Bear, Sofacy, Pawnstorm, Sednit, CyberCaliphate, Cyber Berkut, Voodoo Bear and BlackEnergy Actors.
+Britain said the GRU was associated with a host of hackers including APT 28, Fancy Bear, Sofacy, Pawnstorm, Sednit, CyberCaliphate, Cyber Berkut and Voodoo Bear.

-“This pattern of behavior demonstrates their desire to operate without regard to international law or established norms and to do so with a feeling of impunity and without consequences,” Hunt said.

-The United States sanctioned GRU officers including its chief, Igor Korobov, in 2016 and 2018 for attempted interference in the 2016 U.S. election and cyber attacks.
+The United States has sanctioned GRU officers including its chief, Igor Korobov, in 2016 and 2018 for attempted interference in the 2016 U.S. election and cyber attacks.

-Australia and New Zealand backed the British findings.
+Australia and New Zealand also backed the British findings.

 “By embarking on a pattern of malicious cyber behavior, Russia has shown a total disregard for the agreements it helped to negotiate,” Australia’s Prime Minister Scott Morrison said.

-Additional reporting by Colin Packham, Stephanie van den Berg, Toby Sterling; Writing by Peter Graff; Editing by Janet Lawrence
+Additional reporting by Colin Packham, Stephanie van den Berg, Toby Sterling, Idrees Ali, Robin Emmott; Writing by Peter Graff; Editing by Janet Lawrence